 In addition, a vocational counselor helps patients prepare to return to work or school and performs on-site worksite evaluations.
 Finally, the program's recreational therapist helps patients develop effective strategies for adapting to spinal cord injury, making it easier for them to re-enter the community.
+In 2012:

 New Frontiers and Treatments

 The Spinal Cord Injury Center is at the forefront of new treatments and methodologies for the care and treatment of individuals with spinal cord injury.
 Our team of physicians lead the way in the development of new diagnostic technologies which will better define spinal cord injury.
 This improved imaging will provide physicians a mechanism to predict function and will guide individual treatment options.
 The Spinal Cord Injury Center also participates in current national clinical trials.

 Several times a year, the Froedtert & The Medical College of Wisconsin Spinal Cord Injury Program offers a free, one-day Spinal Cord Injury Preceptor Program for EMS workers, emergency room nurses and medical staff from the community, to enhance their knowledge of how people with spinal cord injuries are cared for after the initial emergency.